almende/vis/README.md

     $ npm run watch-dev

 ## Custom builds

 The folder `dist` contains bundled versions of vis.js for direct use in the browser.
-These bundles contain all the visualizations and include external dependencies such as hammer.js and moment.js.
+These bundles contain all the visualizations and include external dependencies such as *hammer.js* and *moment.js*.

 The source code of vis.js consists of commonjs modules, which makes it possible to create custom bundles using tools like [Browserify](http://browserify.org/) or [Webpack](http://webpack.github.io/).
 This can be bundling just one visualization like the Timeline, or bundling vis.js as part of your own browserified web application.

 *Note that hammer.js version 2 is required as of v4.*

-#### Prerequisites
+### Prerequisites

 Before you can do a build:

-- Install node.js and npm on your system: https://nodejs.org/
+- Install *node.js* and *npm* on your system: https://nodejs.org/
 - Install the following modules using npm: `browserify`, `babelify`, and `uglify-js`:

   ```